ibm-cloud-docs/databases-for-mysql/howto-pitr.md

 # Point-in-time Recovery
 {: #pitr}

 {{site.data.keyword.databases-for-mysql_full}} offers Point-In-Time Recovery (PITR) for any time in the last 7 days.
 The deployment continuously backs up incrementally and can replay transactions to bring a new deployment that is restored from a backup to any point in that 7-day window you need.
+For new hosting models, PITR is currently available through the CLI, TF, and API.

 The _Backups_ tab of your deployment's UI keeps all your PITR information under _Point-in-Time_.